candrdk/ProbePosts/README.md

 # ProbePosts
 Microblogging for UFO hunters.
 Group project for the 2024 DIS course at UCPH.
 The E/R diagram of our design can be found at the [bottom of this file](#er-diagram).

+A live service is available for the duration of the course at http://probeposts.friddo.dk/

 ## How To Run
 Clone the repository and run the following command to install the required packages (preferably in a venv):
 ```